 It's time for the annual London to Brighton antique car rally, and Alan McKim and Ambrose Claverhouse are not going to let their friendship stop them from trying to humiliate each other. ...
 See full summary »

-When an un-exploded WWII bomb is accidentally detonated in Pimlico, London, it reveals a treasure trove.
-They find documents proving that the region is, in fact, part of Burgundy, France and thus foreign territory.
+When an unexploded World War II bomb is accidentally detonated in Pimlico, London, England, it reveals a treasure trove.
+They find documents proving that the region is, in fact, part of Burgundy, France, and thus foreign territory.
 The British government attempts to regain control by setting up border controls and cutting off services to the area.
-The 'Burgundians' fight back.Written by
+The "Burgundians" fight back.Written by

 Stephen Parkin <firstname.lastname@example.org>